-Asthma in the elderly is generally poorly understood and is underdiagnosed or misdiagnosed and treated.
-Appropriately managing any chronic disease in the elderly, including asthma, should include a multidimensional assessment (MDA) of the physical, psychological, cognitive, and social factors that can influence successful treatment 29.
+Asthma in the elderly is generally poorly understood.
+Therefore, it is underdiagnosed or misdiagnosed and treated.
+The appropriate management of any chronic disease in the elderly, including Asthma, should include a multidimensional assessment (MDA) of the physical, psychological, cognitive, and social factors that can influence successful treatment (29).
 Apart from using family-supported drugs, it is also hoped that they will reduce the frequency of asthma recurrences.
 This support can be in the form of instrumental, informational, judgmental, and emotional support.
-So the family must have some health knowledge of how attitudes and actions are carried out in dealing with asthma attacks and how to prevent these asthma attacks 30.
+So the family must have some health knowledge of how attitudes and actions are carried out in dealing with asthma attacks and how to prevent these asthma attacks (30).

-In general, people with asthma experience an impaired immune response to viral infections in the respiratory tract that have the potential to trigger or worsen asthma symptoms 31.
-Morais-Almeida et al. (2020)argued the importance of keeping asthma under control using appropriate medication.
-Also, treatment adherence is one factor determining the success of treatment.
-Factors influencing asthma treatment success include age, genetics, comorbid diseases, medications, patient habits, and psychological and social conditions 22.
+In general, people with Asthma experience an impaired immune response to viral infections in the respiratory tract that have the potential to trigger or worsen asthma symptoms (31).
+Morais-Almeida et al. (2020) (32) argued that the importance of keeping Asthma under control using appropriate medication.
+Also, treatment adherence is one of the factors that determine the success of treatment.
+Factors that influence asthma treatment's success include age, genetics, comorbid diseases, medications given, patient habits, and psychological and social conditions (22).

-Conclusion
+5. Conclusion

-This study's findings describe the family's experience caring for family members who had asthma during the Covid-19 pandemic.
+This study's findings describe the family's experience of caring for family members who had Asthma during the Covid-19 pandemic.
 There is a burden and limited activity when the disease recurs can be used as family anticipatory measures in overcoming this problem by cooperating between family members in providing care to patients.
 The family also has a vital role in limiting the patient's activities when the disease relapses.
 Further research can be developed to explore the experiences of Asthma patients during the Covid-19 pandemic.